whoan/tst/readme.md

 # tst

-Test your programs using public datasets form the web (currently, from [my repo of datasets in github][repo-datasets], but I will make it configurable in the future).
+Test your programs using public datasets form the web (currently, from [my repo of datasets in github][repo-datasets]) or your local filesystem.

 [repo-datasets]: https://github.com/whoan/datasets